Pioreactor/pioreactor/README.md

 ### Running

-From the command line (web interface coming soon):
+From the worker's command line:

 `mb <job or action> <options>`

 Running in the background (and append output to `morbidostat.log`)

 `mb <job or action> <options> --background`

+If you have many workers, you can run

+`mba <job or action> <options>`

+to execute all of them.

 ### Testing